Skip to main content

 Identifiers

-Identifiers are the names of tables, columns and other metadata elements used in a SQL query.
+The names of tables, columns, functions, user-defined types, field names, and other metadata elements used in a SQL query are represented by identifiers.

 Unquoted identifiers, such as emp, must start with a letter and can only contain letters, digits, and underscores.
-They are implicitly converted to upper case.
+They are automatically converted to all-lower case.
+So emp, EMP, and eMp are all converted to the same lowercase identifier emp, and they all represent the same identifier.

 A variant of quoted identifiers allows including escaped Unicode characters identified by their code points.
 This variant starts with U& (upper or lower case U followed by ampersand) immediately before the opening double quote, without any spaces in between, for example U&"foo".
 Inside the quotes, Unicode characters can be specified in escaped form by writing a backslash followed by the four-digit hexadecimal code point number.
 For example, the identifier "data" could be written as